gavinband/oxford-statgen-summer-school/docs/next_generation_sequencing/variant_calling_and_imputation/README.md

 sidebar_position: 2
 ---

-# Outline of sequencing QC, phasing and imputation practical
+# Variant calling, phasing and imputation

 This morning we focussed on quality control, aligning, and inspecting some sequence data for a single sample.